 Forget the origins.
 All that matters is the taste.
 It’s healthy too, and you know all the ingredients that are going in!

 It’s quite easy to put together a great tasting plate of chilli paneer.
 First, we fry the paneer cubes with some seasoning and keep them aside.
-This gives a crispy, flavourful coating to the paneer, and also holds it together in later stages of the preparation.
-The second step involves frying ginger and onions, followed by capsicum and green chillies, and finished off with some soy sauce.
+This gives a crispy, flavourful coating to the paneer, and also holds it together in the later stages of preparation.
+The second step involves frying ginger and onions.
+This is followed by capsicum and green chillies and finished off with some soy sauce.
 The fried paneer cubes are tossed in and slowly stirred to coat with this delicious onion and capsicum base.

 That’s about it!
 Chilli Paneer is ready to be served.
 Enjoy with some homemade fried rice or roti.

 Liked this Chilli Paneer recipe?
 Check out the following recipes as well.

 - The only Dal Tadka recipe you’ll ever need

 - Paneer Butter Masala

 - 1 teaspoon coarse black pepper

 - 1 medium capsicum bell pepper